Move Schedules: Fast persistence computations in coarse dynamic settings: Background

-Though they are similar, move operations confer a few computational advantages compared to vineyards.
-Informally, a move operation has two convenient properties: \\ \begin{enumerate}[labelsep=5pt, topsep=0pt,itemsep=-0.25ex,parsep=1.2ex] \item[M1:] Querying the non-zero status of entries in either $R$ or $V$ occurs once per move. \item[M2:] $R = D V$ is \underline{not} guaranteed to be valid during the movement of $\sigma_i $ to $ \sigma_j$. \end{enumerate} First, consider property M1.
+Moreover, the quantity $\lvert \mathbb{I} \rvert + \lvert \mathbb{J} \rvert$ satisfies $\lvert \mathbb{I} \rvert + \lvert \mathbb{J} \rvert \leq 2(j - i)$. \end{proposition} Though similar to \emph{vineyards}, move operations confer additional advantages: \begin{enumerate}[labelsep=5pt, topsep=1pt,itemsep=-0.25ex,parsep=1.2ex] \item[M1:] Querying the non-zero status of entries in $R$ or $V$ occurs once per move. \item[M2:] $R = D V$ is \underline{not} guaranteed to be valid during the movement of $\sigma_i $ to $ \sigma_j$. \item[M3:] At most $O(m)$ moves are needed to reindex $f \mapsto f'$ \end{enumerate} First, consider property M1.
 Prior to applying any permutation $P$ to the decomposition, it is necessary to remove non-zero entries in $V$ which render $P^TVP$ non-upper triangular, to maintain invariant I2.
-If one uses the (augmented) sparse matrix representation described in~\cite{cohen2006vines}, checking whether these entries are non-zero takes $O(\log m)$ per column.
-Since moving a simplex from $i$ to $j$ using vineyards performs $\lvert i - j \rvert - 1$ transpositions, this query operation is required at most $O(\lvert i - j \rvert)$ times.
-By comparison, if a row-oriented sparse matrix implementation is used, then a move operation can perform these non-zero entry checks in just one $O(m)$ pass, prior to performing any column operations.
+Using \emph{vineyards}, one must consistently perform $\lvert i - j \rvert - 1$ non-zero status queries interleaved between repairing column operations.
+A move operation groups these status queries into a single pass prior to performing any modifying operations.

-Property M2 indicates move operations only guarantee the decomposition is valid after the operation completes, implying that the decomposition is not fully maintained during the execution of \textit{RestoreRight} and \textit{RestoreLeft} below.
-This is a significant difference compared to the vineyards algorithm, which was designed specifically to maintain a valid decomposition after each transposition.
-In this way, we interpret move operations as making a tradeoff in granularity: whereas a sequence of adjacent transpositions $(i, i{+}1), (i{+}1, i{+}2), \dots, (j{-}1, j)$ generates $\lvert i - j \rvert $ valid decompositions in vineyards, a move operation $\mathrm{Move}(i,j)$ generates only one.
-Indeed, if one has a pair of filtrations $(K_0, K_1)$ each with $m$ simplices, and we assume that each simplex $\sigma_i$ switches its relative ordering with another simplex $\sigma_j$ at most once in some ordered schedule of transpositions, then the number of intermediate persistence diagrams is bounded above by $O(m^2)$ using transpositions, whereas with move operations this bound clearly is at most $O(m)$. \\
+Property M2 implies that the decomposition is not fully maintained during the execution of \textit{RestoreRight} and \textit{RestoreLeft} below, which starkly contrasts the \emph{vineyards} algorithm.
+In this way, we interpret move operations as making a tradeoff in granularity: whereas a sequence of adjacent transpositions $(i, i{+}1), (i{+}1, i{+}2), \dots, (j{-}1, j)$ generates $\lvert i - j \rvert $ valid decompositions in \emph{vineyards}, an equivalent move operation $\mathrm{Move}(i,j)$ generates only one.
+Indeed, Property M3 directly follows from this fact, as one may simply move each simplex $\sigma \in K$ into its new order $f'(\sigma)$ via insertion sort.
+Note that the number of valid decompositions produced by \emph{vineyards} is bounded above by $O(m^2)$, as each pair of simplices $\sigma_i, \sigma_j \in K$ may switch its relative ordering at most once during the interpolation from $f$ to $f'$.